cporter1/TravelBlog/README.md

-# Welcome to my travelblog!
+# Welcome to my travelblog (Frontend)!

-This is the frontend part written with react.
+There are more features in development including: post comments mobile view google maps location

 ## api-calls:
 includes axios config & api requests